MahnFrammen/Project-3/README.md

 1. The study of variants helps in developing vaccine, controlling the disease and developing health strategies.

 2. As the Delta variant imarges, the cases increased to a new number beacuse of the increased transmissibility compared to earlier variants.
+3. For the years 2020 and 2021, the most prominent variant was variant B.1.617.2 or “Delta” variant.
+4. In 2022 and 2023, the most prominent variants were BA.2 and BA.5 (Omicron sub-variants)